intelowlproject/IntelOwl/README.md

 - It can be integrated easily in your stack of security tools ([pyintelowl](https://github.com/intelowlproject/pyintelowl)) to automate common jobs usually performed, for instance, by SOC analysts manually.
 - Intel Owl is composed of **analyzers** that can be run to retrieve data from external sources (like VirusTotal or AbuseIPDB) or to generate intel from internal analyzers (like Yara or Oletools)
 - API written in Django and Python 3.7.
-- Inbuilt frontend client: **[IntelOwl-ng](https://github.com/intelowlproject/IntelOwl-ng)** provides features such as dashboard, visualizations of analysis data, easy to use forms for requesting new analysis, etc.
+- Inbuilt frontend client: **[IntelOwl-ng](https://github.com/intelowlproject/IntelOwl-ng)** provides features such as dashboard, visualizations of analysis data, easy to use forms for requesting new analysis, etc. [Live Demo](https://intelowlclient.firebaseapp.com/).

 ## Documentation